woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 JVM tuning
 ----------

-Certain JVM operating characteristics can be tuned to optimize performance when running the OpenGeo Suite.
+Certain JVM operating characteristics can be tuned to optimize performance when running OpenGeo Suite.
 The following parameters can be configured:

 * ``-server`` forces the use of the Java HotSpot Server VM
 * ``-Xms2048m -Xmx2048m`` sets the JVM to use 2048 megabytes (2 GB) of memory for the heap, and allocates it all on startup (the heap size should be adjusted to fit the actual memory available)